This is an important table and before begin,

 to give?
 Isotonic saline IV fluid.
 Step number 1,

-ECF volume increase.
+ECF volume increased.
 You are done.
 I don't

 even care about the other steps right now.